arknights-vns/.github/profile/README.md

 [!IMPORTANT]
 > BREAKING: TUS REPLACING EVERY MEMBER WITH VIBE CODER
+>
-> As such, we are replacing all of our members with Vibe coders, effective soon™
+> As such, we are *replacing all of our members with Vibe coders*, effective soon™

  <div align="center">
   <i>Insert branding here</i><br>